 Making the dough:

 - Place the flour combination (either option 1 or 2), instant yeast, sugar, sesame oil, chopped green onion in a mixing bowl.
 If you are using a stand mixer, use a dough hook attachment.
 Gradually add in milk or water.
 You may need more.
-Add more teaspoon by teaspoon until the dough comes together and continue to knead for 5 minutes.
-If you are kneading by hands, about 10 minutes until the dough is no longer sticky and smooth.
-Then add in the salt and continue to knead until the dough is smooth again
+Add more teaspoon by teaspoon until the dough comes together and continue to knead for 10-12 minutes until the dough is very smooth and stretchy

 - Roll the dough into a long log.
 Cut into 48 roughly equal pieces